 All the Cenotes offering the possibility to do a Cavern dive present a board with very clear and explicit pictograms regarding the safety rules for cavern diving.
-We encourage you to have a look at it and ask your guide what may remain unclear.
+We encourage you to look at it and ask your guide what may remain unclear.

 – No snorkel – Gear streamlined and stowed